 VAMOS' arbiter specifications are a flexible, yet simple way to organize the information gathered from a-potentially variable-number of heterogeneous event sources.
-In this section, we discuss the key relevant parts of such specifications-a more complete specification can be found in Appendix A.
+In this section, we discuss the key relevant parts of such specifications-a more complete specification can be found in the Technical Report [13].